ZahraSadiq/UCD-resume-project/README.md

-This README file contains the steps taken to create a website.
+This README file is not a formal README file, it has been created solely for the purpose of note-taking when creating a website (only for personal use).
 1. New Repo:
 	⁃	Use the CI template to create a new workspace / repo
 2. Gitpod: setting up new workspace: